 When you make the transition from college to “real-life,” everything changes.

 Now you’re responsible for protecting yourself and your family.

 Your choices can be difficult and you need an expert on your side.
 Don’t fool yourself and pretend you know insurance.
-It can be complicated business.
+It can be a complicated business.
 Your needs will be constantly changing as your life changes.

 Work with someone who specializes in helping College Graduates.
 The saddest words we hear are “I thought I was covered.”
 All you need to do is one simple thing… call us today at 847-907-4520.

 R.C.
-Keller & Company is your one stop insurance shop.
+Keller & Company is your one-stop insurance shop.
 We do all the work for you.
 We have protected the college graduates of Schaumburg since 1910.
 Complete the free quote form today, or give us a call.